In a significant development, In Touch Games Limited, an online gambling company, has had its…

-Poker is by far the most popular casino table game out there, with millions of fans all over the world.
+Poker is by far the most popular casino table game out there, with millions of fans worldwide.
 Even though there is a wide variety of games available, poker remains to this day the most sophisticated and strategy-based one, with players spending hours trying to refine their skills.
 But why?

 In the last decade, the poker trend has gone through the roof, with over 100 million players worldwide ( according to World Poker Tour).
 As technology evolved, so did the poker industry, which is now worth over $56 billion in the online market.